 SEAMLESS SERVICE FOR JOB SEEKERS

 Funding for the BJC labour market services and activities comes from a variety of different sources.
 The service is made up of a number of different and inter-related elements.
 Each of the separately funded services, projects and activities are linked to form a seamless service to the clients.
-Since 1996 the BJC has managed the Local Employment Service Network (LESN) on behalf of the Department of Employment Affairs and Social Protection (DEASP).
+Since 1996 the BJC has managed the Local Employment Service Network (LESN) on behalf of the Department of Social Protection (DSP).
 See publications for a copy of our Strategic Plan 2019-2022